shajra/direnv-nix-lorelei/README.md

 When we go into a project's directory we often want certain environment variables set specifically to a project's needs.
 A very common environment variable to specify per-project is `PATH` to make available development tools needed by a project.
 Different projects may depend on conflicting tools, such as different versions of a compiler.

 Direnv targets solving this problem.
 Once you set it up, you can hook your terminal shell to automatically load variables based upon your current working directory.
-Then, when you `cd` into the directory, and the variables change automatically.
+Then, when you `cd` into the directory, the variables change automatically.

 Additionally, many popularly used programming editors have Direnv extensions/plugins.
 Rather than use editor-specific configuration to treat each project differently, we can configure these projects with Direnv.
 Any editor configured with a Direnv extension/plugin will then pick up the right environment based on the project of the edited file.